kaplayjs/kaplay-site/src/content/misc/en/presskit.md

 ## About

 **KAPLAY** (/ˈkæpleɪ/) is a JavaScript library that helps you make games fast and fun!
-With an easy API and a focus on games, you can create games quickly with no much lines of code.
+With an easy API and a focus on games, you can create games quickly without writing many lines of code.

 **KAPLAYGROUND** is the official playground of KAPLAY, where you can test our examples and learn how to use KAPLAY.